Get a property report and suburb profile for any property in Greenslopes

 Greenslopes demographics

-Greenslopes, located in Brisbane's inner south, is a vibrant suburb known for its blend of urban convenience and suburban charm.
-With a population of 7,941 and a median age of 34, it attracts a mix of young professionals, families, and long-term residents.
-The suburb's proximity to the Brisbane CBD makes it an appealing choice for those seeking a balance between work and leisure, with easy access to the city's amenities and employment opportunities.
+Greenslopes, a charming suburb located in Brisbane's inner south, is known for its leafy streets, convenient amenities, and a strong sense of community.
+With a population of 7,941 and a median age of 34, it attracts a mix of young professionals, families, and long-term residents who appreciate its proximity to the city while enjoying a more relaxed suburban lifestyle.
+The suburb's median total household income of $1,974 per week reflects a comfortable standard of living, appealing to those seeking both affordability and convenience.

-Housing in Greenslopes is diverse, with a significant portion of properties being rented, accounting for 53.4% of the market.
-This high rental rate reflects its popularity among those seeking flexible living arrangements, including students and young professionals.
-Meanwhile, 16.7% of properties are owned outright, and 29.9% are owned with a mortgage, indicating a stable community with a mix of established homeowners and new buyers entering the market.
+The housing landscape in Greenslopes is diverse, with a significant portion of properties being rented, accounting for 53.4% of the suburb's dwellings.
+This high rental rate indicates its popularity among those seeking flexible living arrangements, including students and young professionals.
+Meanwhile, 16.7% of properties are owned outright, and 29.9% are owned with a mortgage, showcasing a balanced mix of stability and new buyers entering the market.

 Greenslopes infrastructure, key developments and investment opportunities